 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, assets of the District exceeded liabilities by \$5,175,970 and \$5,278,881 as of June 30, 2016 and 2015, respectively.
+In the case of the District, assets of the District exceeded liabilities by \$7,443,523 and \$7,584,570 as of June 30, 2017 and 2016, respectively.

-By far the largest portion of the District's net assets (82% as of June 30, 2016 and 2015) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
+By far the largest portion of the District's net assets (88.7% and 88.4% as of June 30, 2017 and 2016, respectively) reflects the District's investment in capital assets (net of accumulated depreciation) less any related debt used to acquire those assets that is still outstanding.
 The District uses these capital assets to provide services to customers within the District's service area; consequently, these assets are not available for future spending.

-At the end of fiscal years 2016 and 2015, the District showed a positive balance in its unrestricted net assets of \$819,748 and \$874,028.
+At the end of fiscal years 2017 and 2016, the District showed a positive balance in its unrestricted net position of \$781,505 and \$819,748.
 See note 8 for further discussion.